Mir Alam Tank

 Mir Alam Tank is a reservoir in Hyderabad, Telangana, India.
 It is located to the south of Musi river.
 It was the primary source of drinking water to Hyderabad before Osman Sagar and Himayat Sagar were built.
-It is connected to National Highway7 near Palm Valley (Tadbun).

 History

 The tank is named after Mir Alam Bahadur, then Prime Minister of Hyderabad State (1804 - 1808), during the reign of Asaf Jah III, the third Nizam of Hyderabad state.
 Mir Alam laid the foundation for the tank on 20 July 1804 and it was completed in about two years on 8 June 1806.

-Facilities

-Nehru Zoological Park lies adjacent to the tank and Telangana Tourism operates boats on the lake, for which one has to enter through the zoo.
+The tank was reportedly planned by Michel Joachim Marie Raymond.
+The reservoir with 21 arches was reportedly designed by a French engineering company.
+This reservoir with its 21 semi circular masonry dams were once the primary source of drinking water for Hyderabad.